-whole of their vast mines a very significant They call them, very justly, the "Black-Indies;" and these Indies have, perhaps, contributed more than the East Indies Kindom.
+whole of their vast mines a very significant name, They call them, very justly, the "Black-Indies;" and these Indies have, perhaps, contributed more than the East Indies to increase the surprising riches of the United Kindom.
 There, in effect, a nation of miners work night and day to extract from the British substratum the coal, that precious combustible-indispensable element of industrial life.

 At this epoch, the limit of time assigned by scientists for the exhaustion of the mines was far distant.
 There were yet to be largely worked the carboniferous deposits of the two worlds.
-The manufactures, appropriated to so many different usuages-the locomotives, the machines, the steamers, gas works, etc., were not in danger of failing for want of com-bustible mineral.
+The manufactures, appropriated to so many different usuages-the locomotives, the machines, the steamers, gas works, etc., were not in danger of failing for want of combustible mineral.
 However, the consumption has been of late so largely increased that certain beds have been exhausted, even in their poorest veins.
 Abandoned now, these mines bored and intersected uselessly the soil of their forsaken wells and deserted galleries.

-Such was precisely the case with the mines of Aberfoyle.
+Such was precisely the case with the mines

+of Aberfoyle.

-Ten years before the last ton of co- had been raised from this mine.
-The material of the "interior," machines designed for transportation over the rails of the galleries, berlins forming subterranean trains, underground tramways, cages used in the shafts, flues-in a word, all that constituted the mining appartus, had been drawn up from the depths of earth.
+Ten years before the last ton of coal had been raised from this mine.
+The material of the "interior," machines designed for transportation over the rails of the galleries, berlins forming subterranean trains, underground tramways, cages used in the shafts, flues-in a word, all that constituted the mining appartus, had been drawn up from the depths of the pits, and abandoned to the surface of the earth.
 The mine, exhausted, was like the carcass of a mastodon, of fantastic magnitude, from which the various organs of life had been withdrawn, and only the skeleton left.